tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.15.0 =
+* Added an option for adding custom links to book covers in single reviews
+* Fixed a bug where the comment form was displayed on pages with certain shortcodes
+* Minor style fixes

 = 1.14.0 =
 * Added new "Extensions" feature to allow the easier addition of new features by 3rd party developers
 * Added new "Author Box" extension.
 More extensions coming soon, e.g., Social media share buttons